• Home

 Victoria Gate 3rd Floor Rooftop, George Street, Leeds LS2 7AU

 Vegan dishes on the Issho A La Carte menu include Vegetable Zen Rolls, Grilled Sweet Potato with smoked lime butter and King Oyster Mushrooms with light wafu butter.
 If you have a craving for something sweet, they have 3 flavours of vegan sorbet on their dessert menu too.
-Not a great deal of choice but enough to make it worth a visit if the epic views from their rooftop aren’t enought to tempt you there.
+Not a great deal of choice but enough to make it worth a visit if the epic views from their rooftop aren’t enough to tempt you there.

 Tattu